ZaosDaOne/bostonmesh/docs/node_builds/Zatree node.md

-Zatree node based off of the washtastic pcb.
+# Zatree node based off of the Washtastic PCB